Temperature & Sensory Regulation

 Weighted Blanket (Light–Medium)

-Some people find gentle pressure calming during anxiety or rest.
+Some people find gentle pressure calming during anxiety or rest (choose a safe weight).

 Browse weighted blankets →